Cracker Barrel: Food and gift shop

-As a Southern-themed chain, Cracker Barrel serves traditional Southern comfort food often described as "down-home" country cooking and sells gift items including simple toys representative of the 1950s and 1960s, toy vehicles, puzzles, and woodcrafts.
-Also sold are country music CDs, DVDs of early classic television, cookbooks, baking mixes, kitchen novelty decor, and early classic brands of candy and snack foods.
+As a Southern-themed chain, Cracker Barrel serves traditional Southern comfort food often described as "down-home" country cooking.
 Breakfast is served all day, and there are two menus: one for breakfast, the other for lunch and dinner.
 Since the first restaurant opened, the menu has featured Southern specialties, including biscuits, fried chicken, and catfish; seasonal and regional menu items were added during the 1980s and 1990s.
-In 2007, Cracker Barrel announced plans to remove artificial trans fats from its menu items.